Time-reversal symmetry breaking in superconductors through loop super-current order: Abstract

 \section{Abstract}

-We propose a superconducting instability where \red{microscopic} loop \red{super-currents} form spontaneously within a unit cell at the critical temperature, $T_c$.
-Such currents break time-reversal symmetry (TRS) without needing an unconventional pairing mechanism.
-Using Ginzburg-Landau theory we \red{describe in detail} how they emerge in a toy model. \red{} We discuss the crystal symmetry requirements \red{more generally} and show that they are met by the Re$_6$X (X=Zr, Hf, Ti) family of TRS-breaking, but otherwise seemingly conventional, superconductors. \red{We estimate an upper bound for the resulting internal fields, which is consistent with recent muon-spin relaxation experiments.}
+We propose a novel superconducting ground state where \red{microscopic} \red{super-current} loops form spontaneously within a unit cell at the superconducting transition temperature with only uniform, onsite and intra-orbital singlet pairing.
+As a result of the circulating currents time-reversal symmetry is spontaneously broken in the superconducting state.
+Using Ginzburg-Landau theory we \red{describe in detail} how these currents emerge in a toy model.
+We discuss the crystallographic symmetry requirements \red{more generally} to realize such a state and show that they are met by the Re$_6$X (X = Zr, Hf, Ti) family of time-reversal symmetry-breaking, but otherwise seemingly conventional, superconductors. \red{We estimate an upper bound for the resulting internal magnetic fields, which is consistent with recent muon-spin relaxation experiments.}